llllkkkk0/kexinlin/_pages/about.md

 subtitle: PhD candidate at the Business School

 profile:
-  align: left
+  align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Washburn Shop 306</p>
     <p>100 Institute Road, Worcester, MA</p>

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements: